Haoming02/All-in-One-Stable-Diffusion-Guide/LoRATraining.md

 ### Training Parameters
 - **Train Batch Size:** Basically means how many images at once does it train per step.
 Setting it to 2 cut the training time almost in half.
 Requires high VRAM to handle.

-    **Note:** Some say that this can worsen the results due to something about blending images together, and you should increase the `Epoch` count to compensate.
+    **Note:** It is said that this may worsen the results, and you should increase the **Epoch** count to compensate for it, so that the total steps stay the same.

 - **Epoch:** How many times should the training go through all the steps.
 Normally, 1 epoch is fine.
 You can do more to finetune. *Beware of overfitting!*
 - **Caption Extension:** Set it to the correct extension. (`.txt` if you use the webui tools)
 - **Mixed/Save Precision:** Again, choose **`bf16`** if you have RTX 30 or 40; otherwise choose **`fp16`**.
 - **Learning Rate / Scheduler / Warmup / Optimizer:**
     - Personally I use `0.00025` / `cosine` / `10%` / `AdamW8bit`
-    - Some people use `constant` / `0%`
     - Refer to the document below for what these do.
 - **Network Rank:** How “complex” the subject is.
 I use `64` for most of my models.
-Increase this value if you need the model to learn more concepts.
+Increase this value if you need the model to learn more concepts. *(Affects the final file size.)*
 - **Network Alpha:** I set it to `16`.
 Refer to the document below for what it does.
 - **Max Resolution:** `512,512` or `768,768`, depending on your dataset.
 - **Enable Buckets:** Refer to [Resolution](#resolution).